England national football team manager: Foreign management (2001–2012)

 Qualification for Euro 2008 proved too much, England losing the final qualifier against Croatia 3–2 in November 2007, when a draw would have been enough to take England to the finals.
 The British press turned on McClaren, former Scottish international Alan Hansen stating that "... what McClaren should be held accountable for is that with a squad of this quality he failed to qualify from what seemed a reasonably straightforward group ...".
 McClaren was dismissed the day after the defeat by Croatia, and was replaced in December 2007 by Italian Fabio Capello.
 The defeat by Croatia is remembered in the sports press for the moniker "Wally with the Brolly", a reference to McClaren's pitchside presence under an umbrella in a match played in heavy rain.

-Capello led England to qualification for the 2010 World Cup, winning nine of the team's ten qualifying matches.
-However, the team's performance in the tournament proper was less impressive.
+Capello led England to qualification for the 2010 World Cup, winning nine of the team's ten qualifying matches, but the team's performance in the tournament was less impressive.
 Two lacklustre draws in the group stage against the United States and Algeria were followed by an ignominious 4–1 defeat by traditional rivals Germany in the Round of 16.
 The team's performance was at least partly attributed to selection and tactical errors by Capello and led to calls for his dismissal.
-However, on 2 July, the FA confirmed that he would remain in the role until 2012, with Capello himself confirming his intention to step down and retire after Euro 2012.
+On 2 July, the FA confirmed that he would remain in the role until 2012, with Capello himself confirming his intention to step down and retire after Euro 2012.

 Conflicting reports came out of the FA as to whether the next manager would be English.
 On 15 August 2010, the FA's Adrian Bevington stated to the BBC that "we should have an English manager after (Euro 2012)", but on 22 September, the FA's Director of Football Development, Trevor Brooking, stated that "We would like to go English (but) we've got to see what English people are available".
 Two weeks later, Capello's England qualified for Euro 2012 with a 2–2 draw away against Montenegro.
 In February 2012, Capello resigned following the FA's decision to remove the captaincy of the national side from John Terry, with Englishman Stuart Pearce taking over the role on a caretaker basis.